ipo-exe/flare/docs/principles.md

 Flare is a **case-insensitive system**.

-- A label is considered the **same**, regardless of whether it is written in lowercase, uppercase, camelCase, or any other casing convention.
+- A label is considered the **same**, regardless of whether it is written in lowercase, UPPERCASE, camelCase, or any other casing style.
 - Internally, Flare normalizes all labels to **lowercase** (snakecase) for retrieval, formatting, and automated processes.
 - Non-snakecase are optional for convencience (human-readability) sometimes prohibited (e.g., in database field names).
 - Every unique label is therefore **case-insensitive** by definition.